oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

       volumeMounts:
       - name: runtime-properties
         mountPath: "/u01/oracle/properties"
-  # The number of managed servers to start from clusters not listed in clusters
+  # The number of managed servers to start for unlisted clusters
   # replicas: 1

 ```

-### Verify the domain custom resource
+### Verify the domain

-To confirm that the domain custom resource was created, use this command:
+To confirm that the domain was created, use this command:

 ```
 kubectl describe domain DOMAINUID -n NAMESPACE